EpicAryan/UI-UX-GPT3/README.md

 ## Contributing

-If you'd like to contribute to Dall-E Clone, please follow these steps:
+If you'd like to contribute to Modern UI/UX GPT-3, please follow these steps:

 1. Fork the repository.
 2. Create a new branch using `git checkout -b feature/<your-feature-name>`.